pacifics/PassDao/README.md

 Main functions are :

-- Fallback function to send Eth to the Dao account manager (from the couriers).
+- Fallback function to receive Eth from the couriers (for the Dao account manager only).

 - BuyToken and BuyTokenFor to buy shares in case of public fundings.